Skip to main content

 console.log("User deleted successfully");

 The delete() operation is only supported in WebAPI mode (Cookie authentication).
-OpenAPI mode does not currently support this operation.
+OpenAPI mode does not support this operation yet.

 getSelectOptions() v1.1.18+

-Get dropdown option data from the data table.
+Gets dropdown option data from a data table.

 async getSelectOptions(params: SelectOptionsParams): Promise<SelectOption[]>